ldecaro/bedrock-test-automation/README.md

 - The project provides a sample test case that is to navigate the amazon store and add the most expensive pen into the shopping cart.
 - The prompt used is: *You are testing the amazon.com web application.
 Your test case is to add to cart the most expensive pen.
 The test case finishes when the pen is visible within the cart.
 You should monitor the number of items in the cart.*
+- For each interaction with the web browser, the LLM is expected to provide its reasoning behind the actions it is executing.
+- The sequence of screenshots below is from an execution of the sample test case.
+The reasoning for each step is taken from log files.
 ### Output
 <br>